gov-cy/dsf-email-templates/README.md

 - **subject**: Set's the html title.
 Usually the same as the intended email subject
 - **pre**: Pre header text that is invisible in the html body
 - **header**: The header of the email with the gov.cy logo and name of the service or site
-- **success**: An area dedicated to showing the success panel.
-To be used when sending emails after successful submissions from a service.
 - **body**: The main body of the email.
 - **footer**: The footer of the email